GaloRomero/galoromero.github.io/content/authors/admin/_index.md

 <div style="text-align: justify;">

-Data Scientist at the [Ministerio de Ciencia, Innovación y Universidades](https://www.ciencia.gob.es/) of the Spanish Government.
+Data Scientist.
 My academic background, combined with five years of university experience, has allowed me to develop advanced technical skills and a rigorous analytical approach.
 To this day, I am actively involved in various R&D projects which allow me to work closely with high level research teams.
 I have also had the privilege of being a lecturer on a university course in statistical programming for 3 years, in addition to serving as the coordinator responsible for various university-level subjects.
 This experience not only deepened my knowledge, but also honed my ability to communicate complex ideas clearly and effectively.
 </div>